Awenbocc/med-vqa/README.md

 ## Citation
-Please cite following in your publications if they help you
+Please cite following in your publications if they help you.
+@inproceedings{zhan2020medical,
+  title={Medical visual question answering via conditional reasoning}, author={Zhan, Li-Ming and Liu, Bo and Fan, Lu and Chen, Jiaxin and Wu, Xiao-Ming}, booktitle={Proceedings of the 28th ACM International Conference on Multimedia}, pages={2345--2354}, year={2020}
+}